lukaszolek/translation-manager-mcp/README.md

 ## Non-Breaking Spaces

 The server automatically applies language-specific non-breaking space rules when saving translations.
-This includes:
+This process is transparent and happens automatically - you don't need to call any special function.

 ### Polish, Czech, Slovak
 - After single-letter words (a, i, o, u, w, z)